 It All Starts with the Belief That It’s Possible

-But the truth is, what makes these people different from you is that they’ve learned to harness the human characteristics we all have that enable transformation.
+But the truth is, what makes these people different from you is that they’ve learned to harness the characteristics we all have that enable transformation.
 Characteristics that allow us to transcend our fears and limiting beliefs.
-Traits like creativity, resourcefulness, resilience, our ability to withstand discomfort, and the belief in possibility.
+Traits like creativity, resourcefulness, resilience, our ability to withstand discomfort, and the power of believing in possibility.

 We all have these transcendent traits.
 But most of us buy into the false notion that it’s our fears and limiting beliefs that are more real.
 And this is what keeps your dreams out of reach.
 We falsely believe that until we get over our doubts and transcend our fears, we’ll be unable to create the life we want.
 So we spend a ton of time trying to develop the confidence and certainty we think we need before we chart a new course.

-But that’s unfortunately not how it works.
+But that’s unfortunately not how it works (unfortunately).
 In fact, building the life of your dreams requires a very different approach.
-And it all starts with the belief that it’s possible for you to take a new path.
+It all starts with the belief that it’s possible for you to take a new path.
 After all, if you don’t think it’s possible, you have no other option but to accept something less.
-So it’s actually in acknowledging the possibility that space opens up for a new way.
+It’s actually in acknowledging the possibility that space opens up for a new way.

 The Power to Transform Your Career Lies in Each and Every One of Us

-Perhaps one of the most amazing aspects of being human is that we’re capable of designing almost any life we can imagine.
+Perhaps one of the most amazing aspects about us is that we’re capable of designing almost any life we can imagine.
 But equally human is our biological wiring that attunes us to negative beliefs instead of positive ones (the negativity bias).
 We’re wired to stay safe by avoiding risk.
 We’re wired to behave in socially acceptable ways that enhance belonging in our communities.
 We’re wired to avoid pain and emotional discomfort.
-And our early childhood experiences additionally wire us to see threats based on circumstances we once encountered but no longer exist, yet still govern our behavior.
+And our early experiences additionally wire us to see threats based on circumstances we once encountered but no longer exist, yet still govern our behavior.

 We all have this survival mind, including those who are able to transcend it to manifest the lives they want.
 Here’s the important point.
 It’s actually in how we work with the survival mind that those who successfully transform their careers into ones they love differentiate themselves from those who don’t.